Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Efficient aggregated kernel tests using incomplete -statistics

 We now introduce our aggregated tests that combine single tests with different bandwidths.
-Our aggregation scheme is similar to those of \citet{fromont2013two}, \citet{albert2019adaptive} and \citet{schrab2021mmd,schrab2022ksd}, and can yield an adaptive test to the unknown smoothness parameter $s$ of the Sobolev ball $\Sb$, with relatively low price.
-Let $\Lambda$ be a finite collection of bandwidths, $(w_\lambda)_{\lambda\in\Lambda}$ be associated weights satisfying $\sum_{\lambda\in\Lambda}w_\lambda \leq 1$ and $u_\alpha$ be some correction term defined shortly in \Cref{eq:correction}.
+Our aggregation scheme is similar to those of \citet{fromont2013two}, \citet{albert2019adaptive} and \citet{schrab2021mmd,schrab2022ksd}, and can yield a test which is adaptive to the unknown smoothness parameter $s$ of the Sobolev ball $\Sb$, with relatively low price.
+Let $\Lambda$ be a finite collection of bandwidths, $(w_\lambda)_{\lambda\in\Lambda}$ be associated weights satisfying $\sum_{\lambda\in\Lambda}w_\lambda \leq 1$, and $u_\alpha$ be some correction term defined shortly in \Cref{eq:correction}.
 Then, using the incomplete $U$-statistic $\overline{U}_\lambda$, we define our aggregated test $\Delta_\alpha^\Lambda$ as

 The levels of the single tests are weighted and adjusted with a correction term